 Riding the bike amidst the hills of Le Marche

 Pedaling in this land rich with history, art, food-and-wine tradition can be not only a physical but also an imaginative exercise.
-A farmer on his way back from the fields, an ancient Roman on a road heading North, a never-forgotten champion holding the .

 1. Between nature and gluttony

 Between the Apennines and the coast, it stands a stretch of wooded hills, spotted with castles and walled towns.
 One of them is Apecchio.
 The route starts here and immediately heads to the Adriatic Coast on undulating roads.
 It is a mild and easy ride on roads that can be dealt with on a touring or a mountain bike.
 After a dozen kilometres the itinerary leads to Acqualagna, in the Gola del Furlo National Natural Reserve.
 Option number one: get off your bike and walk into the canyon gorges.
-Number two: enjoy the title of World Capital of Truffles, the certified local product of this area, with a dedicated museum, events and menus that sing an ode to this tuber.
+Number due: enjoy the title of World Capital of Truffles, the certified local product of this area, with a dedicated museum, events and menus that sing an ode to this tuber.
 Back on your bike, you continue along the Flaminia, the ancient consular road that connected Rome and Northern Italy.
 Here you can see it in its pristine condition: for a couple of kilometres, before Fossombrone, in the archeological site of the old Forum Sempronii, you admire a paved stretch of the original road with the grooves left by the carriages.

-3. Urbino, cradle of art
+2. Urbino, cradle of art

 The central section of the route, slightly more undulated, runs on a sequence of hills (the highest is Mombaroccio, 305m altitude) and leads to Urbino, the Renaissance seat of the Dukes of Montefeltro.
 A pause in the walled city, a UNESCO world site since 1998, is out of discussion.
 The Palazzo Ducale, a fortress in the city with its 365 rooms (one for each day of the year) is an unmissable landmark.
 It is also home to the National Gallery of Le Marche, with masterworks by Piero della Francesca and Raffaello, who was born in Urbino and whose home-studio, just around the corner, is perfectly kept and open to the public.
 The permanent collection includes another jewel: The Ideal City, the painted symbol of Italian Renaissance, whose authorship is unknown.
-If all of this sparks some creativity, get hold of a camera (alright, your smartphone is good enough) and at sunset be ready at the Albornoz Fortress, a strategic spot for the perfect shot.
+If all of this sparks some creativity, get hold of a camera (alright, your smartphone is good enough) and at sunset be ready at the Arbornoz Fortress, a strategic spot for the perfect shot.
 The view over the roofs is priceless.